MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/common-challenges-and-requirements.md

 - How will you establish a software development life cycle (SDLC) to ensure continuous compliance of components like Power Apps?

-- How will you manage storage capacity over time in the Power Platform?
+- How will you manage storage capacity over time in Power Platform?

 - How will you manage the reuse of assets used in multiple guides?